bufbuild-ru/docs/blog/protobuf-editions-are-here/index.md

 hero:
   name: "Protobuf Editions are here: don’t panic"
+  tagline: "May 9, 2024"
 ---

-**Most Protobuf users should ignore Editions and continue using proto3.
-If you become an early adopter, we’ve been working closely with Google to ensure that Buf will support editions as soon as they’re generally available.**
+Most Protobuf users should ignore Editions and continue using proto3.
+If you become an early adopter, we’ve been working closely with Google to ensure that Buf will support editions as soon as they’re generally available.

 ## Key Takeaways